 Corrective justice theory—the most influential non-economic perspective on tort law—understands tort law as embodying a system of first- and second-order duties.
-Duties of the first order are duties not to injure.
-These duties establish norms of conduct.
+First order duties prohibit conduct (e.g., assault, battery, and defamation) or inflicting an injury (either full stop or negligently).
 (Some theorists believe that corrective justice has nothing to say about the character of these norms; others think that it helps define their scope and content.)
-Duties of the second order are duties of repair.
+Second order duties in torts are duties of repair.
 These duties arise upon the breach of first-order duties.
-That second-order duties so arise follows from the principle of corrective justice, which says that an individual has a duty to repair the wrongful losses that his conduct causes.
+That second-order duties so arise follows from the principle of corrective justice, which (in its most influential form) says that an individual has a duty to repair the wrongful losses that his conduct causes.
 For a loss to be wrongful in the relevant sense, it need not be one for which the wrongdoer is morally to blame.
-It need only be a loss incident to the violation of the victim's right not to be injured — a right correlative to the wrongdoer's first-order duty not to injure.
+It need only be a loss incident to the violation of the victim's right— a right correlative to the wrongdoer's first-order duty.

 We can bring out what is distinctive about the corrective justice approach to tort law by contrasting it with various alternatives.

 Many theorists believe that a principle of retributive justice—say, that the blameworthy deserve to suffer—does a good job of interpreting and justifying criminal law.
 Yet most theorists think that such a principle does a rather poor job of interpreting and justifying tort law (except, perhaps, for the part of tort law concerned with punitive damages).
-First, the concept of responsibility at play in tort law is that of ‘outcome responsibility,’ not moral responsibility.
-Tort asks whether a given loss is something that the defendant in some sense owns.
-It does not ask whether the defendant's action is something for which he is morally to blame.
-Second, the duty of repair in tort is in essence a debt of repayment.
-Like other debts of repayment, it can be paid by third parties—and not just when the creditor (the plaintiff) has authorized repayment.
-By contrast, ‘debts’ incurred as a result of criminal mischief can never be paid by third parties.
+First, tort liability does not communicate condemnation, since (as explained above) a defendant can be liable in tort even though he did nothing blameworthy.
+Second, the duty of repair in tort is treated as a debt of repayment, in that it can be paid by third parties—and not just when the creditor (the plaintiff) has authorized repayment.
+By contrast, “debts” incurred as a result of criminal mischief can never be paid by third parties.
 You cannot serve my prison sentence.
 Third, a person cannot guard against liability to criminal sanction by purchasing insurance.
 Yet it is common to purchase insurance to guard against the burdens of tort liability.
 Indeed, in some areas of life (e.g., driving), purchasing third-party insurance is mandatory.